wp-plugins/wp-chiclets/readme.txt

 == Installation ==

+1. Ensure that your theme is <a href="http://codex.wordpress.org/Theme_List/Widget-ready">widget-ready</a>.
+1. Ensure your WordPress installation supports widgets.
+Either upgrade to WordPress 2.2 or later, or download and install the appropriate <a href="http://automattic.com/code/widgets/">Widgets plugin</a>.
-1. Upload `wp-chiclets.php` to the `/wp-content/plugins/` directory
+1. Upload `wp-chiclets.php` to the `/wp-content/plugins/` directory.
-1. Activate the plugin through the 'Plugins' menu in WordPress
+1. Activate the plugin through the 'Plugins' menu in WordPress.
-1. Go to the 'Presentation' menu and add the 'WP Chiclets' widget to the sidebar
+1. Go to the 'Presentation' menu, click on 'Widgets', and add the 'WP Chiclets' widget to the sidebar.

 == Frequently Asked Questions ==

 = Can you add another RSS chiclet? =

 Maybe.
 Let me know what it is.
-In the meantime, it is actually very easy to add another site to the plugin code.

 == Screenshots ==